CanineAnimal/ga-committees/README.md

 * `footer.txt` contains the footnotes.

 ### `posts.py`
-This script, a substantially modified form of https://github.com/ifly6/RexisQuexis/blob/master/python_scripts/make_postlist.py , generates the `resolutions` table in the database by scraping the NS forums.
+This script uses the NS API to build the "resolutions" table.
+It checks the existing entries in the table and queries the API for the resolutions not already included.
+It automatically marks resolutions as repealed if the repealing resolution is found.
+(Note: the name of the script is historical, since in its initial version it scraped the List of Passed Resolutions on the NS forum.)

 ## Workflow for updating the committee list
 1. Run `posts.py`.
 2. Start `import.py`.
-3. Go through the Passed Resolutions thread, looking for any new committees/refoundings/repeals/references to be added.
+3. Go through the resolutions passed since last update, looking for any new committees/refoundings/references to be added.
 Add each one following the on-screen instructions of `import.py`.
 4. Run `export.py`.
 5. Replace the table in the "active resolutions" post with the content of `active.txt`, and that in the "repealed resolutions" post with `repealed.txt`.
 6. Add the contents of `footer.txt` in an appropriate place.